Contact Us

 • Start Point: Km 82

 First up, let’s explain the thing about the kilometers.
 There are several start points to the Inca Trail, all marked out by how many kilometers along the train line they are from Cusco.
-So, for the classic Inca Trail, you start at the 82nd-kilometre marker, affectionately known as Km 82.
+So, for the classic Inca Trail, you start at the 82nd-kilometer marker, affectionately known as Km 82.

 Of course, the flip side of trekking the most famous route to Machu Picchu is that it will be busy with tourists.
 If you’re hoping for a quiet hike through the jungle, then you may be disappointed.
 You also have to get a permit to be allowed to hike the Inca Trail and they disappear quickly!